-Figure 13a: The headrest is attached to the upper trunk support and provides posterior support for the user's head.
-Adjust the headrest forward and back using the knob (A) behind it.
+Figure 12a: The headrest is attached to the upper trunk support and provides posterior support for the user's head.
 Attach optional head laterals for additional support (see p.
-17).
+16).

 Trunk strap

 To prevent falls or other injury, all users